 According to the New Zealand Burden of Diseases, Injuries and Risk Factors Study, anxiety and depressive disorders are second only to coronary heart disease as a cause of health loss (a measure of how much healthy life is lost due to early death, illness or disability) in New Zealand.

-The Health and Safety at Work Act (Section 16) is clear: “health” includes both physical and mental health (Section 16).
-However, for all sorts of reasons workplace anxiety tends to end up in the “too hard basket”., with some employers and/or employees genuinely believing anxiety is not a “real” “health” condition, or, due to employers and/or employees being uncertain whether work is the root cause of their anxiety.
+The Health and Safety at Work Act is clear: “health” includes both physical and mental health (Section 16).
+However, for all sorts of reasons workplace anxiety tends to end up in the “too hard basket”, with some employers or employees genuinely believing anxiety is not a real “health” condition.

-If you’re struggling to understand your obligations, or how to approach an invisible illness such as anxiety, and treat it as you would a physical condition, contact the team at Working Wise today.
-We can provide information, support, and help you to put plans and processes in place to help you manage your, and your employees, health at work.
+If you’re struggling to understand your obligations or how to approach an invisible illness such as anxiety, contact the team at Working Wise today.
+We can help you to put plans and processes in place to help you manage you and your employees’ health at work.
 You can phone us on 04 499 0710, or complete our online contact form.